amirahnasihah/amirahnasihah/README.md

 During my time as a student, I doing a lot of tasks that involved with accounting software and related tools.
 Then, I realised that technology and software has pumped me to explore more which make my favorite for coding in Python.

-- 👋 hi, i’m @amirahnasihah, friends call me @seha.
+- 👋 hi, i’m @amirahnasihah, friends call me seha.
 - 👀 i started coding at age 24 and a little woman from Malaysia seeking for employment.
 - 💞️ i’m also looking for a small collaboration on project or any freelance work to rocket my basic skills especially on Python.
 - 📫 email: amirahnasihah97@gmail.com